iCWA – iCan Because iCWA

 I would congratulate the college for its consistency in helping prepare young people and fully endorse the iCWA development for all.

 At The Skills Network, we recognise the importance of getting students job ready.
-This goes far beyond just teaching employment skills, but extends into a range of life skills, including Maths and English.
+This goes far beyond just teaching employment skills, but extends into a range of life skills, including maths and English.
+Working with CWA we see how they use modern methods and e-learning to ensure students have the tools they need to become successful in the job market.
+Based on the innovative methods and materials they use, any organisation would have to seriously consider applications from CWA students.

 Director, The Skills Network